 I’m also in charge of running events showcasing the cultural and ethnic diversity we have at Trinity, and sorting out accommodation and storage details during holidays.
 I’m looking to hold film and food nights, languages classes, and international festival celebrations.

 I’ll always be up for a chat – about anything ranging from homesickness to trying to translate British slang.
 Just send me an email or message me on Facebook!
 I’m here to help.

 Computing & Publicity

-I’m Farzana, a second year engineer and your Computing and Publicity Officer for 2017/2018.
+I’m Farzana, a third year engineer and your Computing and Publicity Officer for 2017/2018.